Hard Money Lenders in Memphis, TN

 Frequently Asked Questions About Hard Money Loans in Memphis

-Memphis is one of the best BRRRR markets in the country.
-Gross rental yields of 8-12% in quality Midtown and East Memphis neighborhoods support DSCR refinances at 70-75% LTV that often return 70-90% of total invested capital.
-A typical BRRRR sequence in Memphis: acquire distressed for $90k (hard money), spend $45k renovation, rent for $1,350/month, DSCR refinance at $150k (75% of $200k ARV), recycle $15k net from the deal.
-Multiple repeat investors have built 20-40 unit portfolios using this model in Memphis.
-Bluff City Hard Money and Mid-South Private Capital both have explicit BRRRR lending programs with streamlined bridge-to-rental transitions.
+It's a serious contender.
+Gross rental yields of 8–12% in quality Midtown and East Memphis neighborhoods support DSCR refinances at 70–75% LTV that typically return 70–90% of total invested capital.
+A textbook Memphis BRRRR: acquire distressed for $90K (hard money at 11%), spend $45K renovation, total in: $135K.
+ARV: $200K.
+DSCR refinance at 75% = $150K loan.
+Capital recovered: $15K net after payoff.
+Rental income: $1,350/month with 10.8% gross yield.
+Multiple repeat investors have built 20–40 unit portfolios in Memphis using this model.
+Bluff City Hard Money and Mid-South Private Capital both have explicit BRRRR programs with streamlined bridge-to-rental transitions and preferred DSCR partners.

 Hard Money Lenders in Nearby Cities